Card Notes & Sources

 Card 35

-here, color is to do everything” this is in a letter by Vincent Van Gogh to his brother Theo. (van Gogh 86)
+here, color is to do everything” (van Gogh 86)

-“in a word, looking at the picture” same letter.
-Van Gogh enclosed a lovely black and white drawing of his bedroom.
+“in a word, looking at the picture” Van Gogh enclosed a lovely black and white drawing of his bedroom.
 The colored-in version would one day be world famous! (van Gogh 86)

 Card 37

 Frege publishes the Begriffsschrift in 1879, “perhaps the most important single work ever written in logic.”
-(Plato’s Ghost, Jeremy Gray)
+(Gray 159)

 Card 43